noellowry/eadesign-ca1/README.md

 For producing report and graphs, scripts and google cloud function using provided python script are used.
 Graphs are stored in /graphs

+2.2
+Values were manually updated in manifest yaml files.
+Then run script 100 times and get average response time.
+The json for creating graph was manually created, and then call the graph cloud function via Postman